mmsapre/JobBatchAPI/README.md

 ## High Level Overview

-As a part of iGTB Digital API architecture, there is a need to develop Action API Facade module (at Atomic layer)
+As a part of job batch execution there is requirement to know status of the jobs executed.This provides the same.
 ## Deploy

 Clone locally